 The counselor will likely ask questions surrounding the reason for your visit.
-Be as honest as possible with him or her, keeping in mind that the conversation is confidential, and that the counselor is interested in helping you to feel better.
+Be as honest as possible, keeping in mind that the conversation is confidential, and that the counselor is interested in helping you to feel better.
 Questions may include:

-- What brings you in to see me today? - What are your current life circumstances?

-- Have you had any counseling before?
+- What brings you in to see me today? - What are your current life circumstances? - Have you had any counseling before?
 When and what was your experience like? - How's your health?
-What medications are you currently taking? - How much alcohol do you drink?
+Which medications are you currently taking? - How much alcohol do you drink?
 Do you use any recreational drugs? - Do you have any family history of depression or substance use? - What are your symptoms?
-How have you tried to manage them thus far? - What are your goals for therapy or counseling? - How can I be most helpful to you at this time? - What are your goals for therapy or counseling? - How can I be most helpful to you at this time?
+How have you tried to manage them thus far? - What are your goals for therapy or counseling? - How can I be most helpful to you at this time?

-Questions you'll want to ask the counselor
+Questions to ask your counselor